THE PERVERSION OF GRACE

 It is impossible for imputed (assigned) righteousness and praise to spring forth before all the nations.
 The nations look at how we behave.
 They are not interested in our legal standing before God or to what extent we share in the righteousness of Christ by being identified with Him.
 They consider what we say and do!

-There is an old saying, “Love is blind but the neighbors ain’t!
+There is an old saying, “Love is blind but the neighbors ain’t!”

-“Your good works, which they shall behold.”
+“Your good works which they observe.”

 The implications of the doctrine of grace, as it is taught commonly, are not ordinarily examined.
 But they should be!
 Every doctrine set forth in the Christian churches (which are the only light of the world) should be examined carefully in terms of its adherence to the Scriptures and also (and especially) in terms of the fruit it is producing.